-When the COVID-19 public health crisis hit Virginia last year, free and charitable clinics responded quickly, implementing telemedicine and other strategies to immediately and safely meet the ongoing health care needs of uninsured patients.
-Clinics took an active role in helping prevent an escalation of the virus, reduce unnecessary emergency room visits, and preserve hospital capacity.
+When the COVID-19 public health crisis hit Virginia in 2020, free and charitable clinics responded quickly, implementing telemedicine and other strategies to immediately and safely meet the ongoing health care needs of uninsured patients.
+Clinics took an active role in helping to prevent an escalation of the virus, reduce unnecessary emergency room visits, and preserve hospital capacity.

-And Virginia’s clinics continue to serve on the front lines, meeting the healthcare needs of their patients and responding to the pandemic by providing COVID-19 screening, testing, and treatment as well as administering the vaccine to vulnerable communities across the state once widely available in Virginia.
+And in 2022, Virginia’s clinics continue to serve on the front lines, meeting the healthcare needs of their patients and responding by providing COVID-19 screening, testing, and treatment as well as administering the vaccine to vulnerable communities across the state.

 The challenge lies in finding a way to meet the needs of the communities with fewer volunteers and increased operating costs.
 Free clinics are in dire need of donations and financial support from businesses and individuals to help close this gap.
 Visit our donate page to learn how you can help.